hacktivist123/devops-project.top/README.md

 This is a real-world DevOps project with no Kubernetes.
-The idea is to build an infrastructure with cheap and opensource tools.
+The idea is to build a Linux based infrastructure with cheap and open source tools.

 Tools involved: